Kissinger's Shadow: The Long Reach of America's Most Controversial Statesman, Greg Grandin, 2015

 Suskind spends some time on Gary Gensler, formerely of Goldman and now chair of the obscure regulatory agency Commodities Futures Trading Commission CFTC.
 As a condition of his senate approval Gensler had to promise Maria Cantwell (and Bernie Sanders) that he would push for derivatives to be traded through an exchange and with a formal clearinghouse.

-He meets Voightman who ran Lehman’s mortgage finance arm and asks him when he knew the mortgages were in trouble.
-Voightman said that by August 2005 10% of mortgagees were failing to make their first payment.
-But he said Goldman saw mortgage underwriting standards deteriorate in 2004 and demand for CDOs skyrocketed.
-Goldman quickly realized someone was needed to take the short side or “downside” to assure the liquidity of these CDOs.
-“Goldman did that as fast as was humanly possible, and then some.”
+He meets Voightman who ran Lehman's mortgage finance arm and asks him when he knew the mortgages were in trouble.
+Voightman said that by August 2005 10% of mortgagees were failing to make their first payment, doses Amoxicillin work.
+Buy Amoxicillin Without Prescription, But he said Goldman saw mortgage underwriting standards deteriorate in 2004 and demand for CDOs skyrocketed.
+Goldman quickly realized someone was needed to take the short side or "downside" to assure the liquidity of these CDOs.
+"Goldman did that as fast as was humanly possible, and then some."
 Goldman anticipated the financial collapse in 2004!

-Bernanke’s first term ends in 2009 and Geithner recommends that Obama retain him.
-Summers, who thought he had an understanding with Obama that he would be the next Fed Chairman, is furious.
+Bernanke's first term ends in 2009 and Geithner recommends that Obama retain him.
+Summers, who thought he had an understanding with Obama that he would be the next Fed Chairman, is furious, Buy Amoxicillin Without Prescription.
 He acts out like a little kid, throwing tantrums, and demanding new perks if he is to stay.
 He fortunately decides to leave.
 At the end we go through the complete staff reorganization at the White House.
 Only Geithner remains, but alongside Bernanke, that is all Wall Street needs.
-Imagine Geithner’s payoff once he leaves office in five years – unless the next financial meltdown has already begun.
+Buy Amoxicillin Without Prescription, Imagine Geithner's payoff once he leaves office in five years - unless the next financial meltdown has already begun.